 A Kid’s World of 3D printing and CAD.
 8:30AM-10AM

 This session is targeted for children.
 All ages of children are welcome (with a responsible adult).
-We will tour the maker lab and talk about the exciting world of 3D printing.
+We will tour the 3D printer lab and talk about the exciting world of 3D printing.
 We will look at the printers as well as models made on them and pass around lots of things.
 We will also go over basics of how to make models and different types of CAD apps including some that are free or more kid friendly.
 We’ll also discuss where to get free model and where to print them.
 This is the basic overview.
 Kids should start with this session before using the lab or doing the follow-up modeling course.

 A Kid’s introduction to 3D Modeling.
 10AM-12PM

 This second session is a follow up where we get to make models!
 Again, children must have a responsible adult present.
 We will work with a fully featured CAD application called Rhino3d and walk through the process of building a basic model from geometric shapes.
 We will explain the XYZ coordinate system, and what the different views are for.
 We will also spend some time playing with the transform functions.
 This session is best for kids with basic skills in measurement, elementary-level geometry, and basic computer skills.
 The session is probably most appropriate for children over 8 but all are welcome based on the child’s capabilities and ability to enjoy.
 The goal of the session will be to create up to two basic things- a cup, and a keychain.

 Less confident or younger kids are welcome to pair up with parents or siblings and just watch the parent/sibling.
 Kids that complete the kid projects without issue are welcome in the adult walk-through lab as they will be making slightly more advanced models that are different.